lamtonylam/knowledgeable-hickory-f9e72/content/pages/index.md

       - question: Missä asut?
         answer: |
           Todennäköisesti siellä missä sä et.
-      - question: How is this different from what we have today?
+      - question: Mikä on elämän tarkoitus?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a